RTippin/messenger/docs/Broadcasting.md

   .listen('.reaction.removed', reactionRemoved)
 ```

 - Most data your client side will receive will be done through the user/providers private channel.
 Broadcast such as messages, calls, friend request, knocks, and more will be transmitted over the `ProviderChannel`.
-To subscribe to this channel, follow the below example using the `alias` of the provider you set in your providers config:
+To subscribe to this channel, follow the below example using the `alias` of the provider you set in your providers settings:
     - `private-messenger.user.1` | User model with ID of `1`
     - `private-messenger.company.1234-5678` | Company model with ID of `1234-5678`